GroupofXG/anewcydatabase/README.md

 •rwmat_for_y_notreduced: The new weight matrix $\tilde{W}$ after Segre embedding.

-Reflections:
+-------------------- Reflections --------------------

 The terminologes for reflections are  almost the same as for divisor exchange involution, except the single, double and triple reflections are labeled as  invol1, invol2 and invol3.
-The new type of free action described in Section.\ref{subsec:smoothfree} for multi-reflections are labeled  as {\rm \lq\lq total fixed"}.
+The new type of free action described in Section.\ref{subsec:smoothfree} for multi-reflections are labeled  as "total fixed".
 The format is as follows:

 \begin{verbatim}
 [Reflection]: type of O-plane, contribution to D3-tadpole, Fixed Locus
 \end{verbatim}